meiti-x/meiti-x/README.md

 ### Glad to see you here!
 Experienced front-end developer with a passion for software engineering and system design.
-With over 4 years of professional experience, I have honed my skills in creating robust frontend solutions.
+With over 4 years of professional experience.
 I am dedicated to delivering high-quality work by focusing on project structure, writing clean and maintainable code, and implementing software engineering best practices.